HorizonRDK/parking_perception/README.md

 - ai_msgs
 - OpenCV

-dnn_node is a package for model inference using the BPU processor on the Horizon Sunrise X3 development board, defined in hobot_dnn.
+dnn_node is a package for model inference using the BPU processor on the Sunrise X3 development board, defined in hobot_dnn.

 ai_msgs is a custom message format used to publish inference results after algorithm model inference, defined in hobot_msgs.